nomeata/arbtt/README.md

 background and, every minute, records what windows are open on your desktop, what their titles are, which one is active.
-The accompanied statistics program lets you derive information from this log file, i.e. what how much of your time have you been spending with e-Mail, or what projects are your largest time wasters.
-The mapping from the raw window titles to sensible „tags“ is done by a configuration file with an powerful syntax.
+The accompanied statistics program lets you derive information from this log file, i.e. what how much of your time have you been spending with e-mail, or what projects are your largest time wasters.
+The mapping from the raw window titles to sensible "tags" is done by a configuration file with an powerful syntax.

 Installation